 Video Guide to Remove FBI CyberCrime Division Virus Moneypak Scam/ ICSPA Virus Malware From Registry Editor

-FBI CyberCrime Division Virus Moneypak Scam/ ICSPA Virus mainly targets computers with IP addresses located in United States.
+FBI CyberCrime Division Virus Moneypak Scam/ ICSPA Virus mainly targets computers and mobile devices like android phone, android tablet with IP addresses located in United States.
 This threat is distributed through several means.
-Malicious websites, or legitimate websites that have been compromised, may drop the threat onto a compromised computer.
+Malicious websites, or legitimate websites that have been compromised, may drop the threat onto a compromised computer or mobile device.
 When it is downloaded, the virus locks the desktop in accordance with the law in trying to impede illegal acts.
 Additionally, FBI CyberCrime Division ICSPA Virus Scam demands you to pay a fine of 300 dollars within 72 hours through Moneypak card.
 Recently, so many computer users have suffered from various faces of this fake desktop warning.
 This type of virus has spread rapidly through the Internet.
 In reality, there is no need for you to hand over your money on the ransom.
 Even though you got the code to unlock your computer after you paid the fine, your computer will still be locked at that time because the code is invalid at all.
 What happens if the FBI Cyber Crime shuts down your computer and when you select safe mode with networking a screen comes up saying a problem has been detected and windows has been shut down to protect your computer (blue screen)?
+And how to unlock mobile device when FBI cyber crime occurs?
 Considering this is a scam, also an aggressive virus, it is suggested users to remove FBI Cybercrime Division malware instantly.

-All for your sake: If you are not computer wiz and really don’t know how to unlock your computer from FBI Cybercrime Division Virus Moneypak scam International Cyber Security Protection Alliance ransomware, to avoid causing further damage, please contact YooSecurity experts 24/7 online in time for instant help.
+All for your sake: If you are not computer wiz and really don’t know how to unlock your computer or mobile devices (Android phone, tablet) from FBI Cybercrime Division Virus Moneypak scam International Cyber Security Protection Alliance ransomware, to avoid causing further damage, please contact YooSecurity experts 24/7 online in time for instant help.